dchicasduena/genrify/README.md

-# playlist-generator
+# spotify playlist generator
-a playlist generator based on answers, questions and songs
+a random playlist generator based on answers, questions and songs

 > this is still a WIP so fuctionality can still be changed / improved